 My neighbor recently built a wire fence, with my permission, about three feet over my property line in order to go around some trees.
 The fence goes about 500 feet.
 Someone told me in seven years the property will belong to my neighbor.
 Is this true?

-It's true that in some states, you could lose property if you've given up the use of it for five to seven years, and if the neighbor were to go to court to get a judgment to that effect.
+It's true that in some states, you could lose property if you've given up its use for five to seven years, and if the neighbor using it were to go to court to get a judgment to that effect.
 This is called adverse possession, or in the case of access to property, a prescriptive easement.